Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 ===============================
 CORTX on Open Virtual Appliance
 ===============================
-An Open Virtual Appliance (OVA) is a virtual machine (VM) image that consists of a pre-installed and pre-configured operating system as well as one or more applications packaged for easy deployment and testing.
+An Open Virtual Appliance (OVA) is a Virtual Machine (VM) image that consists of a pre-installed and pre-configured operating system as well as one or more applications packaged for easy deployment and testing.
 This document describes how to use a CORTX OVA for the purposes of single-node CORTX testing.

 ***********************
 Recommended Hypervisors